 Actively Moving Forward® (AMF) is a national network of young adults, ages 18-25, for young adults who are grieving their person’s death or their person’s diagnosis of a terminal illness.

-1 in 3 college students experience a death of a family member or close friend within the last year.
+1 in 3 college students experience a death of a family member or close friend who died within the last 12 months.

-AMF, short for Actively Moving Forward, connects and empowers grieving college students.
-These students support one another with peer-led grief support groups as well as participate in community service events in memory of their loved ones, and by doing so, they raise awareness about the needs of grieving young adults across the country.
-This program is currently “ActivelyMovingForward” on campuses, coast-to-coast.
+AMF, short for Actively Moving Forward®, is a national network which supports, connects and empowers grieving young adults to “actively move forward” in memory of their person.
+These young adults support one another with peer-led grief support groups and are encouraged to actively move forward in memory of their loved one with Kindness in Action and to participate in community service events.
+By doing so, they raise awareness about the needs of grieving young adults across the country.
+This program is currently actively moving forward, coast-to-coast.